eldowling/appetite_fitness_prj4/README.md

 - [CSS background-image Property - W3Schools.com](https://www.w3schools.com/cssref/pr_background-image.asp)
 - [Bootstrap carousel resizing image - Stackoverflow](https://stackoverflow.com/questions/17357306/bootstrap-carousel-resizing-image)
 - [Bootstrap 4 Responsive tables won't take up 100-width](https://stackoverflow.com/questions/41747667/bootstrap-4-responsive-tables-wont-take-up-100-width) - this forum question was used to try and fix an issue I had with trying to implement a responsive Bootstrap table, by moving the table-responsive class from the table tag to the div it resolved the issue.
+- For some of the main pages in the site, such as the product details, basket and checkout, I referred back to the mini project's Boutique Ado page layout for some of the elements.
+I learnt to customise them as I progressed through this project and became more confident with using the bootstrap helper classes.
+- I also tried to develop a theme and returned to implement this across all of the pages to keep the format the same for the whole site.
+- The functionality in the views was also used as an example for building this site, I feel I've gained experience by trying to implement new parts such as the subscriptions, and also some elements of the Community and Reviews apps where I got to do some more complex functions and queries.
+- I have detailed a lot of these further on in the Django section for all of the references I used in learning about how to build the new functionality.
 - [DataTables.net Bootstrap Tables]() A CSS script was used to apply the styling on the Data Tables used for the Discussion List View and Products / Product Subscriptions List views - more details about this is provided in the JavaScript / JQuery section below as the tables also use some JavaScript functions and libraries.
 	- The css library file "https://cdn.datatables.net/1.10.22/css/dataTables.bootstrap.min.css" was also used together with the Bootstrap CDN
 - For the Product Ratings and Review I wanted to implement a star rating which would use an icon and the number of coloured stars would indicate the average rating for the product.
 For example a 4 out of 5 rating would display 4 coloured stars and 1 empty star.
 I looked up a few tutorials on this to try and find some JavaScript / CSS that could do this.
 These included the following tutorials / videos: